Gabriele250901/React-Ex/README.md

 Exercise34
 Create a GithubUser component that fetches the data of the username passed as a prop, and renders some of the data within a div tag.
 The API to query is https://api.github.com/users/${username}

+Exercise35
+Create a GithubUserList component that maintains an array of usernames, showing a GithubUser component for each username entered.
+The usernames should be added to the array using an input field and a button.